StevieWW/esp8266_spa/README.md

 # Parts
 - Get a esp8266, perferable a Wemos D1 Pro in case you need to attach a seperate antenna
 - RS485 bus transceiver, (for example the "ARCELI TTL To RS485 Adapter 485 Serial Port UART Level Converter Module 3.3V 5V")
+  - ATTENTION!
+It took me several days and a lot of sweat to find out that it MANDATORY TO USE A TRANSCEIVER WITH A MAX13487 chip!
+MAX485 will not work!
+  - https://www.amazon.de/dp/B07B667STP worked on my system
 - A DC-DC converter for powering from the Tub (LM2596 for example)
 - breadboard, wire etc...